 In a block of flats you will find fire doors on the stairwells, the corridors and on the flat front doors.
 You will also see them protecting areas where there’s a risk of combustion, such as bin storage or mains electricity service cupboard.
 Sometimes you will find fire doors inside flats, but this depends on the specific design and layout of the individual flat.

 Fire doors in common areas of the building (corridors and stairwell and service rooms) will have blue signage on the door.
-Flat front door and those inside individual flats do not require signage.
+Flat front doors and those inside individual flats do not require signage.

 A fire door only works if it’s installed correctly with the compatible components like ironmongery, seals and frame.